rachelHoman/LodeLM/README.md

 By Anika Gupta, Rachel Homan, and Christy Marchese

+to compile, package, and execute the maven project:

+- mvn compile: compiles the main Java source code located in the src/
+- mvn test-compile: compiles the test Java source code located in the src/test/
+- mvn package: compiles the main source code and packages it into a JAR (Java Archive) file

+java -jar target/LodeLMmvn-1.0-SNAPSHOT.jar

 To run the servers and code first compile the java classes:

 `javac Client.java`